Subway delays lead one college graduate to celebrate commencement on train

 (CNN)It's every New Yorker's nightmare: missing a major event due to a random subway delay.

-Jerich Alcantara, 22, was on the subway with his family on the way to his college graduation when someone pulled the emergency break.
-He was scheduled to process with his class at Hunter-Bellevue College of Nursing on Tuesday.
+Jerich Alcantara, 22, was on the subway with his family on the way to his college graduation when someone pulled the emergency brake.
+He was scheduled to graduate with his class at Hunter-Bellevue College of Nursing on Tuesday.

 "At first I was worried we'd be late," Alcantara told CNN.
 "But once it was obvious we'd be late I was hoping maybe we'd catch the end of it."